ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 One of the additional threats to validity, presented by the content of this chapter, revolves around the limited nature of testing for the dashboard.
 While unit testing, observational testing, and continuous integration through GitHub Actions will be employed as methods of testing the content presented in EduAttain, the actual testing functionality is rather limited.
 For unit testing, the only components being tested are that a plotly object is generated, the database is correctly queried and saved as a data frame, and that the random sample generation is accurate.
 The limited nature of unit testing is as a result of time constraints and lack of the use of reactive content in the dashboard of which to test.

 In order to mitigate these threats, much of the code used throughout the project, specifically for the plots, was reexamined and run thoroughly for any syntax errors or differences in output.
-Additionally, the inadequacies of the unit testing are aided by the inclusion of additional testing techniques including the use of observational testing and continuous integration.
+The inadequacies of the unit testing are supplemented by the inclusion of additional testing techniques including the use of observational testing and continuous integration.

 # Conclusion

-This chapter covers the results of the descriptive and statistical analysis presented in EduAttain, while covering opportunities for Future Work and any Future Ethical Implications and Recommendations.
+This chapter covers the results of the descriptive and statistical analysis presented in **EduAttain**, while covering opportunities for future work and any future ethical implications and recommendations.

 ## Summary of Results

 The summary of results will be separated into two main sections, Descriptive Analysis and Statistical Analysis, where the results generated by the dashboard will be interpreted and discussed at length.
 These results will provide insight into how EduAttain addresses the gaps in research in the realm of educational disparities based on gender, race, and ethnicity.

-### Descriptive Analysis
+### **Descriptive Analysis**

 #### Gender and Educational Attainment: Results